๐ History & Innovation

 Gel Card Technology

-Lapierre et al. publish column agglutination technology (CAT/gel card testing), revolutionising blood typing with standardised, stable results and improved safety.
+Lapierre et al. publish column agglutination technology (CAT/gel card testing), which gives blood typing more standardised, stable, and easily read results.

 1993